sempare/sempare-delphi-template-engine/README.md

 ```
 <% for i in _ %> <% i %><% end %>
 ```

-where the Delphi code could be:
+The following Delphi code illustrates the usage:
 ```
 begin
   var l := TList<string>.Create;